mjdrushton/atsim-potentials/docs/installation.rst

 Build the Documentation
 -----------------------

-The documentation (which you are currently reading) can be built from source using:
+The documentation (which you are currently reading) can be built from source using (assuming sphinx is installed):

 .. code:: sh